kamilmielnik/bojler-vscode/README.md

 ## Usage

-Right-click on folder in folder explorer and choose "Bojler".
+Right-click on any folder in the [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer) and choose "Bojler".